daniel570/oracledb/README.md

 1. Web application based on Tomcat 9.0.31 with connection schema to Oracle Database 12c
 2. Oracle Database 12.2.0.1 with Database Migration Job.

-In order to install the helm chart - run helm-install.sh
+In order to install the helm chart - run ./helm-install.sh

 Prerequisutes: